Rush Tower Sign Starts a Conversation: Who Gets the Chance to Be Healthy?

 Who gets the chance to be healthy?
 Rush Tower message update.

-Everyone deserves the chance to live their healthiest lives — no matter who they are, where they live or work.
+Everyone deserves the chance to live their healthiest life — no matter who they are, where they live or work.
 That belief is core to what we do at Rush University System for Health.

-We’re highlighting this issue by updating a prominent location—the windows of the Joan and Paul Rubschlager Tower on our downtown campus that face the Eisenhower Expressway — with the question: Who gets the chance to be healthy?
+We’re highlighting this issue by updating a prominent location — the windows of the Joan and Paul Rubschlager Tower on our downtown campus that face the Eisenhower Expressway — with the question: Who gets the chance to be healthy?

 We are striving to spark a conversation about meaningful avenues of investment into our communities to shrink the health equity gap and protect those most at risk.